Collaborative & Innovative

 These volunteers are the core of the program.
-They share food, spend the night, play with children and lend their passion and expertise to help families get back on their feet.
+They share food, play with children and lend their passion and expertise to help families get back on their feet.
 When motivated people from diverse backgrounds and life experiences all agree that families need to stay together and, in the process, they truly create “home” and a community for families who have no place left to turn.

 We provide after-care services to all of our families up to two years post-graduation to ensure they are in a stable and sustainable situation.

 Through our extensive volunteer network, we introduce our guests to long-term and lasting relationships that will remain far beyond our program.